bigdippa/neon-contracts/README.md

-# NEON Token, Presale and Staking contracts
+# NEON Token, Presale and Vaults contracts

 ## Deploy to local